snknitin/Product-Classification-Challenge/README.md

 ## Conclusions

-­ Answers to the following questions:
+Answers to the following questions:
-­ Why are you designing the solution in this way?
+1) **Why are you designing the solution in this way?**
-­ What are the aspects that you considered when designing?
+2) **What are the aspects that you considered when designing?**
-­ What are the cases your solution covers, how are they covered and why are they important?
+3) **What are the cases your solution covers, how are they covered and why are they important?**
-­ What are the cases your solution does not cover and what are the ways you can extend your current solution for them?
+4) **What are the cases your solution does not cover and what are the ways you can extend your current solution for them?**